DSLibrary/dslib/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.

 To Contribute via Issue Notice:
-– Write up a description of the problem
+* Write up a description of the problem
-– I will write a fix correspondingly
+* I will write a fix correspondingly

 To Contribute via Pull Request:
-– Fork the repo
+* Fork the repo

-– Add unit tests for any new or changed functionality.
+* Add unit tests for any new or changed functionality.
 Write tests in the appropriate spec file in the tests directory

-– Submit a pull request to master branch
+* Submit a pull request to master branch

 ## Release History

-* 0.2.0 Initial release
+* 0.1.0 Initial release
+* 0.2.0 Tree, Stack, Queue, Set, LinkedList